- Courses and Registration

 Skip to content

-Texas college students who are new to the institution and students returning after an absence of at least one fall or spring semester who are under age 22 are required to submit documentation of immunization against bacterial meningitis.
-The age limit was lowered as of October 1, 2013, and is effective for new and returning students.
+Texas college students who are new to the institution and students returning after an absence of at least one fall or spring semester who are under age 22 on the first day of the term are required to submit documentation of immunization against bacterial meningitis.
+The age limit was lowered as of October 1, 2013, and is now effective for new and returning students.

 Students who fail to meet this requirement will be dropped from courses.